Disclaimer: Naruto does not belong to me. Not even a little bit.

 How was it fair?

 And despite how idealistic Naruto was, and despite how amazing he was, he wasn't a true miracle.
 Despite the great shinobi alliance, there would still be people out there, set to do harm.
-Violence and blood-shed just went hand in hand with this world, and with it… tears and heartbreaks.
+Violence and bloodshed just went hand and hand with this world, and with it… tears and heartbreaks.

 It was so… depressing.